Aaronfan56/Coin-Simulater-Updates/README.md

 # Next Update

-Make Sure to Favorited to know ween a new update is out!
+Make Sure to Favorited The Game to know ween a new update is out!

 Game: